MrDave1999/SimpleResults/README.md

 ### Integration with ASP.NET Core

-You can convert the `Result` object to an [ActionResult](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.actionresult-1?view=aspnetcore-7.0) using the `ToActionResult` extension method.
+You can convert the Result object to a [Microsoft.AspNetCore.Mvc.ActionResult](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.actionresult-1?view=aspnetcore-7.0) using the [ToActionResult](https://mrdave1999.github.io/SimpleResults/api/SimpleResults.ResultExtensions.ToActionResult.html) extension method.

 You need to install the [SimpleResults.AspNetCore](https://www.nuget.org/packages/SimpleResults.AspNetCore) package to have access to the extension method.
+See the [ResultExtensions](https://mrdave1999.github.io/SimpleResults/api/SimpleResults.ResultExtensions.html#methods) class to find all extension methods.

 **Example:**
 ```cs